 Integrated Graduate Studies students who have completed the requirements for their major usually follow the typical two year timeline.
 As part of the application process, IGS students fill out a Planned Program of Study, which should clarify how and when requirements will be fulfilled.

-Note: Admitted IGS students can elect to withdraw from the program and receive a B.A. if all BA requirements have been completed.
-If you are struggling with your thesis, this may be the best course.
-Your supervisor can help you decide.
+Note: Admitted IGS students can elect to withdraw from the program and receive a BA if all BA requirements have been completed.
+If you are struggling with your thesis, your supervisor can help you decide if this may be the best path.

 Students who want to complete the degree in one year must work extremely closely with a supervisor to ensure all requirements and deadlines are met.
 In such cases, students may take the required courses and the thesis course concurrently.

 Students who need extra coursework can complete the degree by taking this extra coursework during their first year, and taking Cognitive Linguistics MA electives in their second year along with the thesis course (651).